 Skip to content

-Climate change and working more sustainably are an opportunity and responsibility that companies can’t ignore anymore.
-But how do you get started on that journey towards more sustainability?
+Climate change and working more sustainably are both opportunity and responsibility that companies can’t ignore anymore.
+Sustainable business practices are more important than ever.
+But how do you get started on the journey towards more sustainability?
 Google Cloud can help you, and here’s how.

 Wind turbines stand above horizon of corn field in northern Illinois

-The science is clear : climate change is a certainty that cannot be ignored anymore.
-Regulations and public opinion are putting companies under increasing scrutiny to respond to that challenge, and top decision makers have no choice but to play their part.
-It is no different for IT : data centers around the world consume about 1% of global electricity.
-With the amount of connected devices expected to grow over the years, this statistic is likely to grow as well.
+The science is clear: climate change is a certainty that cannot be ignored anymore.
+Regulations and public opinion are putting companies under increasing scrutiny to respond to that challenge, and top decision-makers have no choice but to play their part.
+It is no different for the IT sector: data centers around the world consume more than 1% of global electricity.
+With the number of connected devices expected to grow over the years, this statistic is likely to grow.
 This makes the need for sustainable IT greater than ever.

 Sustainability as a competitive advantage

-Companies shouldn’t be afraid to tackle the challenge of working on their own sustainability goals : 24% of companies are motivated to become sustainable to meet regulatory demands, and 66% claim to have integrated sustainability into the core of their business.
-If we add to that the fact that Europe plans to become the 1st climate neutral continent by 2050, we understand that implementing sustainable IT can prove to be a competitive advantage as much as a regulatory imperative.
+Companies shouldn’t be afraid to tackle the challenge of working on their own sustainability goals.
+According to a survey conducted by HSBC, 26% of companies are motivated to improve operational efficiency, while 24% want to do it to meet regulatory standards.
+If we add to that the fact that Europe plans to become the 1st climate-neutral continent by 2050, we understand that implementing sustainable IT can prove to be a competitive advantage as much as a regulatory imperative.

 How do you get started, though?
 Making the first step is often the toughest part for a company.
 Thankfully, Google’s long track record with environmental issues and technological innovation might just be what your company is looking for.
 Over the last 20 years, they have played a leading role in that area with their Cloud solutions proving to be a critical component of their overall strategy.

-Google was the first major company to become carbon neutral in 2007 and also the first to match their energy use with 100 percent renewable energy in 2017 – including the electricity to power Google Cloud.
+Google was the first major company to become carbon neutral in 2007.
+It was also the first one to match their energy use with 100 percent renewable energy in 2017 – including the electricity to power Google Cloud.
 Today, Google Cloud is the only major public cloud provider to purchase enough renewable energy to cover their entire operations.

 Going to the Cloud with Google Cloud can greatly contribute to your own organisation’s sustainability goals.